 - Show how the app is used.

-The video should be 1-3 minutes long.
-Video submissions which do not adhere to the time constraints may be penalized by the judges, at their discretion.
+The video should be between 1 and 3 minutes long (no more than 180 seconds!).
 This isn’t a video-creation competition.
 However, the judges view the demonstration video to learn about the app.
 The video should be as clear and compelling as possible.

-Once the video is complete, upload the video to YouTube, vimeo, or any other video-hosting site.
-Make sure the video is set to “public” in order for the judges to view it.
+Once the video is complete, upload the video to YouTube, Vimeo, or any other video-hosting site.
+Set the video to “public” in order for the judges to view it.